Frankaz-UK/tasks-app/README.md

     AWS_USE_PATH_STYLE_ENDPOINT=false

     VITE_APP_NAME="${APP_NAME}"

-**You will need three tabs open in your terminal for the following section:**
+**3. You will need three tabs open in your terminal in the repositories folder for the following section:**

 run `./vendor/bin/sail up`